 To begin with, you will need a good hosting provider that offers good server space.

-If you plan to have just about 2 or 3 subsites, a shared server will suit well.
+If you plan to have just about 2 or 3 subsites, a shared server will suit you well.
 But, if you plan to run a larger number of websites there, a dedicated server is something you’ll need.

 Now that we’ve seen the technical requirements, let’s see the concepts you need to know.